syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### refreshAppointment()
 {:#methods:refreshAppointment}

-It used to Refresh only the Schedule Control appointments.
+To Refresh only the Schedule control appointments.

 #### Example